Pine Mountain Settlement School

-As was said in the beginning, to be safe in eating wild plants, one should have a thorough knowledge of plants and be able to identify them without question.
+As was stated in the beginning, to be safe in eating wild plants one should have a thorough knowledge of plants and be able to identify them without question.

 After knowing something of plant families and their potential for toxic species within the family, one can then feel somewhat safe in doing some experimenting.